Kingston Lafferty Design Transforms a Historic Schoolhouse into a Chic Abode in Galway, Ireland

 See the groovy projects and products that defined 1970s interior design, as we celebrate Interior Design’s 90th birthday.

-Kingston Lafferty Design Transforms a 200-Year-Old Dublin Coach House Into a Modern Residence
+Kingston Lafferty Design Modernizes a 200-Year-Old House

-In a Dublin suburb, Kingston Lafferty Design transforms a 200-year-old, stone-vaulted coach house into a thoroughly modern residence.
+In a Dublin suburb, Kingston Lafferty Design transforms a worldly 200-year-old, stone-vaulted coach house into a thoroughly modern residence.